 Jimmy Cook

-Baritone Jimmy Cook was slated to replace Margaret Whiting in Freddie Slack’s newly reorganized band in August 1943.
+Nothing is known about Cook’s early life.
+He first appears in the historical record in August 1943, when he was slated to replace Margaret Whiting in Freddie Slack’s newly reorganized band.
 Whiting had signed on for the group’s one-week opening engagement at the Golden Gate Theater in San Francisco.
 Whether Cook actually ended up joining Slack’s band is unknown.
 By October, he was with Tommy Dorsey’s band, with reports at the time claiming he’d never sang “in public” before his debut with Dorsey at the Hotel Pennsylvania.
 Dorsey heard Cook on a local West Coast radio program, Hollywood Showcase, a talent show, which he won, and signed him the same night, liking the way he performed “All or Nothing at All.”

 By the early 1950s, Cook was making the nightclub circuit, singing and accompanying himself on guitar and a miniature harmonica he called “Little Lady.”
 He’d begun the harmonica gimmick during a bout of laryngitis in Honolulu when he needed something to help him through his act.
 By the mid-1950s, he’d teamed up with Don Sutton and Dick Rock in an act called Don, Dick and Jimmy.
 The trio made several recordings on the Crown label in 1954 and 1955.
 Modern re-released Cook’s solo recordings in 1956.[3]